btqdesign/intellego/wp-content/plugins/file-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+File Manager supports any kind of file operation with full FTP support.
 Upload, delete, copy, move, rename, edit, compress, extract files.
-You don't need to worry about ftp any more.
-It is realy simple and easy to use.

 == Description ==

-Most robust and powerful file manager for wordpress.
+File Manager is the most robust and powerful file manager for WordPress.
 You can upload, delete, copy, move, rename, archive, extract files.
 You don't need to worry about ftp any more.
-It is realy simple and easy to use.
+It is really simple and easy to use.
 Just install the plugin following standard wordpress plugin install process and visit your dashbord.
 You will find a side menu called file manager.
 Just click on it to open file manager.

 > <strong>[Extend File Manager](http://www.giribaz.com/)</strong> with tons of features and priority support.